rohanhrk/DEV_2022/l001_Web_dev/1_FRONTEND/4_Namaste_React/l002 - Igniting our App/Theory/Session 2 Theory.md

     ```

 ## Q: What is `.parcel-cache`?
-A: `.parcel-cache` is used by parcel(bundler) to reduce the building time.
-It stores information about your project when parcel builds it, so that when it rebuilds, it doesn't have to re-parse and re-analyze everything from scratch.
-It's a key reason why parcel can be so fast in development mode.
+A: the `parcel-cache` folder is a directory created by the Parcel bundler during the build process.
+It stores cached data to speed up subsequent builds.
+When you make changes to your project and run Parcel again,
+it checks this cache to avoid reprocessing unchanged files, which can save time and improve the build performance.

 ## Q: What is `npx`?